 When you suffer an injury because of another’s negligence, your entire life is disrupted.
 A severe injury could result in an extended hospital stay, long-term medical care, and a substantial loss of income.
-At the Reiff Law Firm, our Philadelphia personal injury lawyers are dedicated to representing those who have suffered significant harm because of another person’s reckless behavior.
-Whether it was a car accident, slip and fall, or an intentional act, our attorneys will fight for your rights and just compensation.
+At the Reiff Law Firm, our personal injury lawyers are dedicated to representing those who have suffered significant harm because of another person’s reckless behavior.
+Whether it was a car accident, negligence, or an intentional act, our attorneys will fight for your rights and just compensation.

 When a lawyer thinks about personal injury litigation, they are thinking about the law of torts.
 Torts is a legal term that means a “civil wrong” resulting in harm to an individual.
 Under tort law, the victim is permitted to recover monetary compensation for the injury they suffered.